cookies-xor-cream/HugoTest/content/posts/poetry/desert-floor-pathwork.md

 ---

 It's the subtle cracks in creviced stone
-That's brittle, broken to its core,
+that's brittle, broken to its core,
-That isn't filled, that sits unhoned,
+that isn't filled, that sits unhoned,
-That rids the structure of all its bones.
+that rids the structure of all its bones.

 And all we're left with is the skin,
-That's rocky like the desert floor.
+that's rocky like the desert floor.
 That spans the beach unclad with sand,
-That has no hands or limbs to grasp.
+that has no hands or limbs to grasp.

 The desert floor needs and yearns to reach,
 both the yarn or thread and the machine,